 Have harmony.
 Conflict avoidance is common.
 Yet productive conflict breeds better decisions and innovative ideas through open discussion and the exploration of varying views.

 Be perfect.
 Perfectionism can lead to analysis paralysis.
 Waiting for perfect data, perfect products, and perfect ideas allows others in the marketplace to get the upper hand.
 It’s okay to go with less than perfect, see what happens, and continue to improve over time.

 Avoid being involved.
 When things go wrong, do you retreat and leave others to handle the issue?
 Success comes from diving in and being part of the solution.

 These are just a few of the perceptual limitations that can sabotage leadership success.
 Did you recognize others, or even yourself, in any of these?
 If so, the good news is that these limiting ways of thinking can be re-framed and new behaviors developed to create sustainable results.

 Dutra Associates, LLC has a proven methodology that leads to more effective behaviors, collaboration, and impact on the team and the organization as a whole.
 If you’d like to learn more, I invite you to reach out at Sherry@DutraAssociates.com.
 Why tolerate ineffective behaviors in your organization when you don’t have to?

 Adapted with permission by Center for Executive Coaching

-About the Author: Sherry Dutra is a Talent Development and Career Coach and Facilitator who believes we each have far more potential than we typically tap in to.
-She helps you learn how to step into your full potential so you can create consistent, optimal performance for yourself and your team with less stress and more enjoyment.
+About the Author: Sherry Dutra is a Talent Development, Career and Retirement Coach and Facilitator who works with corporate leaders in small to mid-size businesses, across the span of their careers.
+She helps them to accelerate business outcomes and team performance, navigate their own career path, and transition to retirement with ease using proven methodologies and strategies that get results.
 If you would like to uncover and address hidden challenges that may be sabotaging your success, leverage your strengths, and accelerate your progress toward the results you desire, contact Sherry for a complimentary consultation.